cardano-scaling/hydra/docs/adr/2022-08-02_020-handling-time.md

 * We get a first, rough notion of time for free in our L2 and can support "timed transactions" with same resolution as the L1.
   - Tracking time in the state makes it trivial to provide it to the ledger when we `applyTransaction`.
   - Of course we could extend the fidelity of this feature using the system clock for "dead reckoning" between blocks.
+The conversion of wall clock to slot could even be configurable using an L2 `slotLength` analogous to L1 (although we might not want/need this).